Jason5Lee/asynx/README.md

 Check [this blog](https://jason5lee.me/2022/03/11/rust-exception-async/) for the main idea.

-**WARNING**: The sync implementation under `asynx::sync` has many unsafe code.
+**WARNING**: The sync implementation under `asynx::sync` uses many unsafe code.
 Use it as your own risk.

 ## License